suzaku-io/boopickle/README.md

 own Buffers, and IE versions 9 and below).
 When testing code that uses BooPickle (and direct `ByteBuffer`s), make sure your tests are run under PhantomJS, because neither Node.js nor Rhino support typed arrays.
 Alternatively make sure your tests only use heap `ByteBuffer`s.

+## Common issues with ByteBuffers

+As many BooPickle users have run into issues with `ByteBuffers`, here is a bit of advice on how to work with them.
+If you need to get data out of a
+`ByteBuffer`, for example into an `Array[Byte]` the safest way is to use the `get(array: Array[Byte])` method.
+Even when the `ByteBuffer` is backed with an `Array[Byte]` and you could access that directly with `array()`, it's very easy to make mistakes with positions, array offsets and limits.

+Reading values from a `ByteBuffer` commonly changes its internal state (the `position`), so you cannot treat it as identical to the original
+`ByteBuffer`.
+Similarly writing to one also changes its state.
+For example if you write data to a `ByteBuffer` and pass it as such to an unpickler, it will not work.
+You need to call `flip()` first to reset its `position`.

+In BooPickle `ByteBuffer`s use little-endian ordering, which is not the default in the JVM, but is the native ordering in majority of target platforms.

+For more information, please refer to the [JDK documentation on ByteBuffers](http://docs.oracle.com/javase/8/docs/api/java/nio/ByteBuffer.html).

 ## Internal details

 ### Efficient coding